Tuition and Financial Aid

 - Resident / Part-time: $31,000

-These estimates reflect the estimated tuition and fees for all required credit hours taken over the course of two semesters (full-time), five semesters (part-time) or three semesters (non-resident/international).
+These estimates reflect the estimated tuition and fees for all required credit hours taken over the course of two semesters (full-time) and five semesters (part-time).
 Tuition estimates do not include any corequisites.

 Tuition rates may change without notice.
 This information comes from the University of Utah’s Income Accounting and Student Loan Services, which has the most current information.